Integer-Programming Ensemble of Temporal-Relations Classifiers: Computational Experiments

 In the second of the two procedures, we split the Platinum dataset into two subsets, S1 and S2, of ten newsfeeds each.
 The individual classifiers, which were trained on the original training set, were evaluated on S1, as detailed in Table~\ref{tab:S2used}.
-We used the F1 score of the individual classifiers on S1, the first subset, as weights in the ensembles, which were tested on S2, the second subset.
-Table~\ref{tab:S2results} details the \emph{test} F1 score, precision, and recall of several ensembles, as tested on the 10 newsfeeds of S2.
-These \emph{test} scores on S2 are considerably better than the \emph{test} performance of the individual classifiers on $S2$, as presented in Table~\ref{tab:S2used}.
-Notice that the F1 score of each individual classifier is worse on S2 than on $S1 \cup S2$, as per Tables~\ref{tab:used}--\ref{tab:S2used}, which may suggest why results of the ensembles often worse on S2 than on $S1 \cup S2$, as per Tables~\ref{tab:divresults}--\ref{tab:S2results}.
-Overall, the results of the ensembles on $S2$ in Table~\ref{tab:S2results} provide convincing evidence of the impact of the ensemble method.
+Table~\ref{tab:S2results} and \ref{tab:S2resultsAutomated} then detail the \emph{test} F1 scores, precision, and recall, as tested on the 10 newsfeeds of S2.
+Throughout, the \emph{test} scores on S2 are considerably better than the \emph{test} performance of the individual classifiers on $S2$, as presented in Table~\ref{tab:S2used}.
+Notice that the F1 score of each individual classifier is worse on S2 than on $S1 \cup S2$, as per Tables~\ref{tab:used}--\ref{tab:S2used}, which may suggest why results of the ensembles are often worse on S2 than on $S1 \cup S2$, as per Tables~\ref{tab:divresults}--\ref{tab:S2resultsAutomated}.
+Overall, the results of the ensembles on $S2$ in Tables~\ref{tab:S2results} and \ref{tab:S2resultsAutomated} provide convincing evidence of the benefit of the ensemble method.

-Throughout the two procedures, the initial ensemble was composed of three classifiers, ClearTK-2, UTTime-4, and Navytime-1, one from each of the classifier groups.
-This ensemble is labelled C2, U4, N1, using the IDs introduced in Table~\ref{tab:used}.
-Subsequently, classifiers were added one at a time, in a complete enumeration of the combinations.
-Notice that the ensemble C2, U4, N1, which is diverse, outperforms C1, C2, C3, C4, where the classifiers provide similar results, albeit with higher F1 scores to start with.
-This has been the outcome in both procedures, supporting the assertion that diversity matters.
+In particular, Table~\ref{tab:S2results} captures an effort to construct the ensemble iteratively, with a human in the loop.
+Considering that good ensembles are composed of classifiers from each of the classifier groups, the effort started with ClearTK-2, UTTime-4, and Navytime-1.
+(We use the identifiers C2, U4, and N1 introduced in Table~\ref{tab:used}.)
+Subsequently, the effort added further classifiers, although the marginal improvement varied.
+Notice, for example, that the ensemble C2-U4-N1, which is diverse, outperforms C1-C2-C3-C4, where the classifiers provide similar results, despite the higher F1 scores of the individual classifiers.
+Throughout the effor documented in Table~\ref{tab:S2results}, we have used the F1 score of the individual classifiers on S1, the first subset, as weights in the ensembles, which were tested on S2, the second subset.